yamariva2000/fraud_case_study/README.md

 ##The model and fraud detection strategy

  For the classifier model, I used 6 predictive variables, including referring source, sex, continent, account_age, customer age, and number of users associated with a single device.
 In order to guard against over-fitting I chose not to use each individual country in the model.
 Next, I binarized each feature into category variables.
-I ran various sklearn classifiers with train / test split of 70%, and found that random forest classifier was reasonally good and fast (using class_weights='balanced').
+I ran various sklearn classifiers with train / test split of 70%, and found that random forest classifier was reasonally good and fast (using class_weights='balanced' to account for imbalanced classes).
 The F1-score which is a composite of recall and precision was 0.62 against the test data.
-Without the device features, the f1 drops to 0.34 and then to 0.17 without device and account age.
+Without the duplicate device features, the f1-score drops to 0.34 and then to 0.17 without device and account age.

  Next, I made some assumptions about the financial impacts of various strategies.
 For example, I assumed that the cost of an undetected fraudulent activity (false negative) would have a cost of the entire purchase value of that incident.
-For cases in which the model predicted fraud, we would incur a $5 admin fee to process the inquiry into the transaction.
-By spending this amount for predicting fraud, we would save the purchase value loss associated with a positive prediction that turned out to be a true case of fraud.
+For cases in which the model predicted fraud, we would incur a $5 admin fee to inquire about the transaction.
+By spending this amount for investigating suspected incidents, we would save the fraud loss if the investigation proved to be true.

-The following confusion matrix shows that the costs would be under various prediction scenarios.
+The following confusion matrix shows what the costs would be under various prediction scenarios.

                      Prediction
 |       |          |False  | True  |